avtc/sampling-proxy/README.md

 # Sampling Proxy

 A middleware server that intercepts and modifies sampling parameters for generation requests to OpenAI-compatible backends.
-It supports both OpenAI-compatible and Anthropic request formats, allowing you to override default sampling parameters for different models.
+It allows overriding specific parameters per model name when they are not set in the request, or enforcing parameter overrides when they are set in the request.
+The server supports both OpenAI-compatible and Anthropic request formats, enabling the use of Claude Code with OpenAI-compatible backends.

 ## Features